 The Principle is the pulsating power of the Brahma.
 And it is represented as Om.
-When we say, “Om” – this was used also in the Christian prayer as Amen – it’s the same as Om, there’s no difference.
-When we say, “Om,” actually the action of this principle is in the form of Om, like this, which is written on your forehead, if you can see it inside, in that way, here.
+When we say, “Om”, this was used also in the Christian prayer as “Amen”, it’s the same as Om, there’s no difference.
+When we say, “Om,” actually the action of this Principle is in the form of Om, like this, which is written on your forehead, if you can see it inside, in that way, here.

-This principle is the, we can say, the fetus.
-This principle is the fetus of the Divine Power.
-Then the same principle, or you can call, the seed, then it divides into three channels and enters into the creative, sustaining and the existing power of the Brahma Tattwa and manifests in it.
-We haven’t got anything to write, otherwise I could show you.
+This Principle is the, we can say, the fetus.
+This Principle is the fetus of the Divine Power.
+Then the same Principle, or you can call, the seed, then it divides into three channels and enters into the creative, sustaining and the existing power of the Brahma Tattwa and manifests in it – we haven’t got anything to write, otherwise I could show you.

 This principle is detached, as the light or the electricity inside this globe is detached.
 But it permeates.
 It may permeate through it, it may permeate into this room but still it is detached.
 I wouldn’t say there could be any proper simile for Brahma because that’s an absolute stuff and an absolute cannot be compared; as they call it ‘atula’, it cannot be compared with anything.

 So now people think then, “What is God?”
 Question comes in.
 “Where is God?
 What is He?
-What has He got to do with Brahma and the principle that is Brahma?”
+What has He got to do with Brahma and the Principle that is Brahma?”
 God is The Principle, He is the Attention, He is the Joy and He is the Truth.
 And the Brahma that surrounds Him is His power, permeated, enlightened by His existence.

 We can see a small little seed, how it manifests a tree.
 We never think – from where do the shoots come out, from where does the root comes out, what creates the flowers, what gives it the fragrance – for the seeds do not have any fragrance.
 But there is definitely a mechanism, which is very microscopic, inside the seed, placed there.

-So, the sustaining power within us or the creative power within us, or, what you call, the destructive power or the left-side power, which we call as the astitwa – is the existing power.
-All these are manifested by Principle of Brahma but by themselves they are nothing.
+So, the sustaining power within us or the creative power within us, or, what you call, the destructive power or the left-side power – which we call as the astitwa – is the existing power, all these are manifested by Principle of Brahma but by themselves they are nothing.

 But in a seed, which is a material thing, it has no awareness to do it.
 It’s a very subtle point, try to understand it.
 The seed itself cannot germinate itself.
 It has certain other power within it, which is placed by God that germinates it.
 It cannot do by itself.
 That power is the God in the seed and also in the ground.
 The germinating power is the Shakti, that power which makes it do it but the seed is not aware of it.

 We can take a simile just to understand it.
 The owner of the house…I hope it will work out but, sometimes, you know how human minds are confused.
 Supposing the owner of the house walks into the house with his money and creates everything that he wants to do about his house.
 Now the master goes out, he’s not there.
 When you see, you see a house created, you see the power of all the workmen who have done the job, and somebody who has established everything.
 But you don’t know whose desire it has created.

-But the power of desiring, desiring power or we can say the projecting power or the one who is the owner of all that, the owning power.
-I mean, I don’t know how you understand the master of the whole thing.
+But the power of desiring, desiring power or we can say the projecting power or the one who is the owner of all that, the owning power, I mean, I don’t know how you understand the master of the whole thing.
 He is the God.
-And then His power of desire – Mahakali’s power, is His Desire – then manifests everything else.
+And then His Power of Desire – Mahakali’s power, is His Desire – then manifests everything else.
 His desire, He manifests.
 His Mahakali’s power that you see here on the left-hand side is manifested in the human being as Ida Nadi.
 [It] creates all the rest of the Universe and everything later on.
 But first is only the desire.

-But the one who desires is the God.
+But The One who desires is the God.
 In us He is placed in our heart away from all this filth.
 And He just desires.
 We do not know Him but He knows us.
 We know one thing, definitely, that He knows us.
-There is Someone who is definitely watching us, as in The [Bhagavad] Geeta, they say KshetrAgnya, the one who is the knower of the field.
+There is Someone who is definitely watching us, as in the [Bhagavad] Geeta, they say Kshetr Agnya, the One who is the knower of the field.
 The Knower of the field is there.

 When people talk about Self-realisation cheaply!
 I’m really shocked.
 The way people have taken into their hands, such a revered subject and just try to mould it for making money!
 Just think of it!
 From that level to this level, it’s a bit too much!
 I mean, this, only human beings can do, I can tell you.
 Nobody can do like this but human beings.
 Even if they are rakshasas they know that this is Divine Power and you cannot misuse it by any chance!

-So this principle works, say, in a… in the matter it works.
+So this Principle works, say, in a… in the matter it works.
 As the electromagnetic force, you can say.
-But not as the electromagnetic force, it works which brings about the electromagnetic force.
-Inside that, can you follow the point?
+But not as the electromagnetic force, it works which brings about the electromagnetic force inside that.
+Can you follow the point?
 Do you?
 Say, here is electricity, but the one who sends the electricity is The Person and He’s aware of it.